Commercial Lease Negotiation in Arkansas: Key Clauses Developers Should Never Overlook

 7. Tenant Insurance Requirements

-• Types of required coverage, such as commercial general liability, property insurance, workers’ compensation, and (where appropriate) business interruption coverage
+• Types of required coverage, such as commercial general liability, property insurance, workers' compensation, and (where appropriate) umbrella or excess liability policies

 • Minimum coverage limits that align with the scale and risk profile of the development